metzgr/eoc/_posts/2022-2-18-in-the-spotlight-americorps.md

 * Evidence dissemination and utilization (‘learning’) projects with a focus on replicating evidence-based programs and practices.

 **Can you describe a recent evaluation and how you or others in your agency used the results to inform programs, policies, operations, etc.?**
 Example 1: A five-year research project focused on scaling evidence-based interventions concluded in 2021.
-The findings from this project were used to create an interactive, virtual tool to help anyone interested in replicating what works ([Scaling Checklists: Assessing Your Level of Evidence and Readiness (SCALER)|AmeriCorps](https://americorps.gov/grantees-sponsors/evaluation-resources/scaler "link to scaling checklists on amricorps.gov")).
+The findings from this project were used to create an interactive, virtual tool to help anyone interested in replicating what works [Scaling Checklists: Assessing Your Level of Evidence and Readiness (SCALER)|AmeriCorps](https://americorps.gov/grantees-sponsors/evaluation-resources/scaler "link to scaling checklists on amricorps.gov"){:target="_blank"}.

 Example 2: The Office of Research and Evaluation sponsors a research grant program designed to improve national service and volunteering practice.
 Findings from two recent studies on why individuals decide to serve and best practices for managing volunteers will be used to inform the agency’s recruitment and training efforts.